shubhamtaywade82/algo_trading_api/CleanUp.md

 1. Common Redundancies Detected
    A. Duplicate Responsibilities
-   Orders::Manager and Managers::Orders
+   Orders::Manager and Managers::Orders::Processor

 Both manage orders but seem redundant.
-Suggest merging their functionality into a single Managers::Orders class.
+Suggest merging their functionality into a single Managers::Orders::Processor class.
-Orders::StopLossManager and Managers::Orders::StopLossManager
+Orders::StopLossManager and Managers::Orders::Processor::StopLossManager

 These seem to handle similar responsibilities.
-Only one is needed, preferably under Managers::Orders.
+Only one is needed, preferably under Managers::Orders::Processor.
-OrdersService and Managers::Orders
+OrdersService and Managers::Orders::Processor

 Both fetch orders; the service can be used within the manager instead of duplicating logic.
 B. Repeated Classes